 Proof

-It is not difficult to show that \(p\) as defined above is indeed a function.
-Here we only prove the equivalence.
+First, it is not difficult to show that the map \(p\) defined by the above formula is indeed a function.
+Here we only prove the equivalence of the two statements.

-The function \(p\) above is called the canonical projection.
-Since the subset \([x]_R\subseteq A\) is the preimage under \(p\) of the element \([x]_R\in A/R\), we see that equivalence classes are pairwise disjoint.
-In other words, an equivalence relation \((R,A,A)\) induces a partition of \(A\).
+The above function \(p\) is called the canonical projection.
+Then the subset \([x]_R\subseteq A\) of \(A\) is the preimage of the element \([x]_R\in A/R\) of the quotient set under the function \(p\), so we know that the equivalence classes are pairwise disjoint.
+That is, the equivalence relation \((R,A,A)\) induces a partition of \(A\).

 The following proposition shows that the converse also holds.